0xAB51NTH/mpv/README.md

 # Absinth's MPV config
-My own mpv config, using vulkan api.
+My own mpv config, utilizing vulkan api.

-Made for watching anime but can be used for TV shows and movies.
+Main usecase for me was watching anime but im pretty sure you can watch all sorts of videos with it :)

 ## HOW TO INSTALL:

-1) DROP FILES TO YOUR MPV FOLDER IN %APPDATA% (CREATE IT IF THERE IS NO MPV FOLDER)
+1) Drop files in your "mpv" folder in %APPDATA% (CREATE IT IF THERE IS NO MPV FOLDER)
 2) Start Your mpv and you should be able to see that it works.

 ## Used shaders: